epichon/SR6-Combat-Tool/README.md

 3. Unzip the SR6 Combat Tool.app.zip and DBBuilder.app.zip to get the actual app files.
 4. Unzip the SR6Actors.xcdatamodeld.zip file in the "SR 6 Combat Tool" subfolder.
 5. Pre-built actors for all the bits in SR6 (the core book) are in the Actor Library.
+  - I have posted the actor files without pictures, due to obvious rights issues.

 # Compilation Instructions
 1. Download Xcode.